 What’s the best way to end a super fun long day with the girls and my bonus daughter?
 Rushing to the emergency room of course!
-The baby decided to scare the living hell out of me when out of nowhere she started curling up her legs crying in pain.
+The toddler decided to scare the living hell out of me when out of nowhere she started curling up her legs crying in pain.
 I had never seen her do that before.
 Not even a boob could comfort her and that’s when I knew something was seriously wrong.

-It’s about a 20 minute drive to the emergency room and 15 minutes in the baby stopped crying and started laughing.
+It’s about a 20-minute drive to the emergency room and 15 minutes in the baby stopped crying and started laughing.
 What the heck?
 I was relieved that she seemed fine but it just didn’t make sense to me.
 I was about to be one of those women who brings her child into the emergency room for absolutely no reason.

 We walked inside and the baby continued laughing away.
 The nurse asked who the patient was.
-I pointed to the little possessed thing running around the emergency room like it was Disney World.
+I pointed to the little-possessed thing running around the emergency room like it was Disney World.

 “What are her symptoms?” super cute Nurse asked.

-All the joy in the world could not have prepared the little one for getting her temperature taken.
+All the joy in the world couldn’t have prepared the little one for getting her temperature taken.
 She has been spoiled with the thermometer that reads her fever from her forehead.
 Apparently, this hospital didn’t get the memo and went old school on my little one with a thermometer right up her heinie.

 Afterwards, I took her back to our little room and waited a total of 30 minutes before a nurse came in and cleared us to go home at nearly one in the morning.

 Needless to say, we all had a super lazy next day.